ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 --|--|--
 Dallas 2|10.0.0.0/8|10.1.0.196

-Which the is the firewall-router in the middle zone of the diagram.
+Moving right to left Which the is the firewall-router in the middle zone of the diagram.
 On the return path the lower zone is selected.

 To fix this a few more specific routes need to be added to force the upper zones to route to the lower zones.
-The return trip does not change.will then .
-For the transit and each of the spokes the following routes have been added:

 ![vpc-transit-asymmetric-spoke-fw-fix](images/vpc-transit-hidden/vpc-transit-asymmetric-spoke-fw-fix.svg){: class="center"}
 {: style="text-align: center;"}

+Routes for the three zone configuration.
+Added to each of the spokes:

 zone|destination|next_hop
 --|--|--